dmutti/datasciencecoursera/statistical-inference/course_project_a.md

 set.seed(1)
 ```

 We start by generating 1000 random samples of size 40, with rate (lambda) equals 0.2.
+Then, we store the calculated mean of these several samples into the `means` vector.

 ```r
 exp_sim <- matrix(rexp(sims * n, lambda), sims, n)